GENIVI/rvi_sota_server/docs/wiki/security/Whitelisted-Interactions.md

    * Upon the Web Server's request, the External Resolver can start a new Filter insertion process and if a new database entry is created, it will respond with a 'Row Inserted' message in the response body and a 200 status code.
    * Upon the Web Server's request, the External Resolver can start a new Filter insertion process and if a database entry already exists, it will respond with a 'Filter already exists' message in the response body and a 409 status code.
    * Upon the Web Server's request, the External Resolver can start a new Filter insertion process and if the Filter expression fails validation, it will respond with a 'Filter failed validation' message in the response body and a 406 status code.

+### <a name="wl-16-1">[WL-16-1](https://github.com/advancedtelematic/sota-server/wiki/Whitelisted-Interactions#wl-16-1) Web Server validates filter expression with External Resolver</a>

+The Web Server can validate a new Filter's expression with the External Resolver using JSON over HTTP on port 80.

+   * Upon the Web Server's request, the External Resolver will validate a filter expression and return an error code with description if the expression is invalid

 ### <a name="wl-17">[WL-17](https://github.com/advancedtelematic/sota-server/wiki/Whitelisted-Interactions#wl-17) External Resolver persists new filter data to External Resolver Database</a>